Bruka25/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-The following programs are for ALX c pointers and arrays project
+the following c programs are for ALX c pointers and array project